TaiHaDev/StudyMate/README.md

 # StudyMate front-end codebase
-*Short description:* chill and study with our modern study space.
+chill and study with our modern study space.

 ## Prerequisites